lanl-ansi/PowerModels.jl/CONTRIBUTING.md

 - naming conventions must be consistent
 - core features must have documentation
-- code style must be consistent (e.g. 4 spaces for indetnation) Due to these quality control requirements, pull request to PowerModels may require length discussion and review (e.g. see [#111](https://github.com/lanl-ansi/PowerModels.jl/pull/111)).
+- code style must be consistent (e.g. 4 spaces for indetnation)

+Due to these quality control requirements, pull request to PowerModels may require lengthy discussion and code review (e.g. see [#111](https://github.com/lanl-ansi/PowerModels.jl/pull/111)).

 PowerModels contributions that do not meet these scope or quality requirements are always welcome in [PowerModelsAnnex.jl](https://github.com/lanl-ansi/PowerModelsAnnex.jl)